thenoizz/config/maas-docs/how-to-maas.md

 		```

 8. Set upstream DNS:

 	go to the url `http://<maas-server-ip>/MAAS/settings/`
 	Look for "Upstream DNS used to resolve domains not managed by this MAAS" and set the dns to something like 8.8.8.8

-9. Add a ssh key for authentification to the nodes:
+9. Add a ssh key for authentification to the nodes

 	Generate a key:
 		```
 		ssh-keygen -t rsa